Cheapest car insurance in Tennessee for a bad driving record

 Cheapest car insurance in Tennessee with multiple tickets

-Erie Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,729 or $144.
+The cheapest insurer for drivers with multiple tickets is Erie Insurance, with rates averaging $1,729 annually or $144 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.